 In transportation, AI applications assist in route optimization by evaluating factors such as traffic volume and weather conditions.
 This analysis helps in reducing fuel consumption and improving delivery efficiency.

-Data science serves as a foundational discipline that integrates statistical analysis and algorithms with the objective of extracting meaningful insights from data.
+Data science serves as a foundational discipline integrating statistical analysis and algorithms to extract meaningful insights from data — and when these fields collaborate, they enhance decision-making, automate workflows, and strengthen strategic advantage.

 As you navigate the fields of AI, machine learning, and data science, it's important to focus on developing practical skills relevant to the industry.
 A foundational step is to take a machine learning course that includes Python programming, which is widely used for data manipulation and the implementation of machine learning algorithms.